 You should keep your eye on the Canon 90D if you’re looking for a faster action camera but don’t want to pay for an ultra-high-end model.

-Around the same time that the 90D was announced, Canon also unveiled the Canon EOS M6 Mark II, which is a mirrorless camera with an APS-C sensor, designed as a followup to the original EOS M6.
+Around the same time that the 90D was announced, Canon also unveiled the, which is a mirrorless camera with an APS-C sensor, designed as a followup to the original EOS M6.

 The EOS M6 Mark II is aimed at an enthusiast audience, costing just $850 USD and including no electronic viewfinder.

 The rest of the specs are a nice list, as the EOS M6 Mark II features a 32.5-megapixel sensor, a tilting touchscreen, and 14 frames per second continuous shooting.

 You’ll like the EOS M6 Mark II if you need a nice portable, walkaround camera.

 Sony a6600 and a6100